YongminYoo/Spell_Checker_KorVer/README.md

 # Overview </br>
 Based on Peter Norvig's Edit Distance idea and idea of RNN series to figure out the context and pick the closest query. </br>
-This spell checker module is Korean Language Version.</br>
+This spell checker module is Korean Language Version made by YongminYoo.</br>
+If you have any questions, please contact me here. (yoong952@gmail.com) </br>

 # Contents </br>